lucamotion/kaltsit/README.md

 # kaltsit

 An opinionated Discord bot framework where _everything_ is a command.
-Pronounced "cal-sit."
+Pronounced "cal-seat."

 Currently, Kaltsit only supports slash commands.
 Legacy message commands are not supported.